BohdanLeasoft/test-bank-functionalities-magento/README.md

 payment solution.
 EMS's online solution also offers the option of sending payment links and accepting QR payments.

 The ideal online payment page for your webshop:

-- Free test account - available online 24/7
+·         Free test account - apply online 24/7

-- Wide range of payment methods
+·         Wide range of payment methods

-- Easy integration via a plug-in or API
-- Free shopping cart plug-ins
-- Payment page in the look & feel of your webshop
+·         Payment page entirely in the style of your website, making transactions less likely to be terminated.

-- Reports in the formats CAMT.053, MT940S, MT940 & CODA
+·         Download your reports in the formats CAMT.053, MT940, MT940S & COD

-- One clear dashboard for all your payment, turnover data and administration functions
+·         One clear dashboard for all your payment, revenue and administrative functions

+·         Available in 4 languages: English, French, Dutch, and German.
+More languages will be added.

 ## Version number